 The VWL Healing Heart Award - Recognition for excellence in Veterinary wound care

 The VWL Healing Heart Award has been launched to recognise those who deliver excellence in wound care.
 We accept nominations for Vets, nurses, techs, patients and clients where outstanding outcomes have been achieved.
 We base our decisions upon the outcomes achieved in terms of the ideals of wound management.
 These ideals ensure patient welfare is prioitised alongside optimal healing results.
-A functional, cosmetic repair Relief of pain and distress A rapid return to 'normal' use (This means, the patient must be able to exhibit 'normal' behaviours) At a reasonable cost Nominations are open for anyone in practice who you feel deserves recognition for their efforts with an individual case, project or initiative that may contributes to an improved clinical outcome or outcomes.
+A functional, cosmetic repair Relief of pain and distress A rapid return to 'normal' use (This means, the patient must be able to exhibit 'normal' behaviours) At a reasonable cost Open to anyone in Veterinary practice who would like to share a case that you feel demonstrates a great outcome that could help others find confidence or improve clinical outcomes.
+Share your case HERE!

 Friday 14th of May 2021

 Welcome to the Vet Wound Library!

 Welcome to our newly refurbished Veterinary Wound Library!
 This is the place to learn the fundamentals of wound care, where you can get support for your challenging cases, and find the latest information about wound dressings and technologies that may help you heal.
 Membership is available for individuals and practices and includes access to all of our online educational content (30hrs+) and clinical support from our specialist advisors via our telemedicine service.
 From basic dressing selection to more advanced surgical techniques.
 We are here to help you find the answers you need.
 We are dedicated to helping you heal.